datastaxdevs/workshop-streaming-game/README.md

 #### 1b.
 Create streaming

-Once registered and logged in, you will be able to create a streaming topic for use in this workshop.

-Now it's time to create a new Astra Streaming topic, that will convey all messages for this app.
+Once registered and logged in, you will be able to create a new Astra Streaming topic: it will convey all messages for this app.

 - Go to your Astra console, locate the "Create Streaming" button on the left window and to the right of Streaming.
 Click on it.
 - Set up a new Tenant (remember Pulsar has a multi-tenant architecture): _you have to find a globally unique name for it_,